-In the following table, we are comparing the cash conversion cycle of cigarette companies in India.
+In the following table, we are comparing the turnover ratios that is cash conversion cycle of cigarette companies in India.

 Cash conversion cycle of ITC Ltd. has been between 32 and 40 whereas that of VST Industries ltd. is 25 and 29 and of Godfrey Phillips India Ltd. is between 26 and 45 during the four-year period which indicates that VST Industries Ltd. has a better cash conversion cycle than ITC Ltd. and Godfrey Ltd. It means that VST Industries is able to sell and receive cash from its sales earlier than ITC Ltd. and even earlier than Godfrey Industries.
 Whereas ITC Ltd. has improved its cash conversion cycle in the four-year period, Godfrey Phillips India Ltd. has witnessed an increase in its cash conversion cycle from 26.22 days in March 2014 to 45.85 days in March 2016 which implies that the number of days it needs to convert its inventory into sales and generate cash has increased, which is not a good indication.

 Below, we are going to compare the turnover ratios i.e. cash conversion cycle of FMCG companies.